Last updated: 15th June 2026 | Originally published: 26th February 2025

 Hourly Rates

-Electricians’ hourly rates typically range from £12.50 to £75, with the average at £44.
-More specialised or experienced electricians may charge at the higher end of this spectrum.
+Electricians’ hourly rates typically range from £12 to £75, with the average at £38.
+By comparison, in 2025 the range was £12.50 to £75 with an average of £44, so typical hourly rates have softened slightly year-on-year.
+More specialised or experienced electricians may charge at the higher end of this spectrum, and a small number of electricians in high-demand areas such as central London quote well above it.

 Day Rates

-Electrician’s day rates range from £125 to £600 per day, with the average at £335.
-Commercial or specialised electrical work usually commands higher day rates.
+Electricians’ day rates range from £96 to £600 per day, with the average at £312.
+In 2025, the equivalent range was £125 to £600 with an average of £335, meaning average day rates have eased by around £23 (roughly 7%).
+Commercial or specialised electrical work usually commands higher day rates, and bespoke installations in London can run higher still.

 Emergency Call-Outs